nirenzang/PoWSecurity/README.md

 5. Modify the parameters in `Init.m`.
 See their definitions in the paper.
 6. Run `Init.m`.

+## Quick Results
+Thanks to [rami-github](https://github.com/rami-github)'s suggestion, I uploaded the numerical values used in the paper's plots as `Results.xlsx`, so that there is no need to run Matlab for a simple comparison.

 ## Implementation
 * `Init.m`
 The portal of the program.
 The parameters are specified here.